 The above photo was taken of the Casablanca group.
 Again – she admits with a shamed countenance – I do not read romance (Although I think that will be changing!), but if the personalities of these ladies is any indication, not to mention the story-blurbs I heard, I can wholeheartedly recommend any of the novels they have written.
 I am so proud to be a part of this team!
 And I can now assert that my pre-conceived prejudices against classic ‘romance’ as fluff with no filler have been radically abolished!
 So, going from left-to-right and starting in the back row:

-: The only other Regency writer present.
-She has a page on Austen Fans and a terrific blog called Regency Ramble.
+Michele Ann Young: The only other Regency writer present.
 I deeply regret that we only spoke a few times and I did not realize who she was until later.
 Wow!
 The story swapping and picking of the brain I could have done.

 Linda Wisdom: Veteran Harlequin/Silhouette author with over 25 novels to her name.
 So sweet looking, but it was she who suggested shouting “I’m the queen of the world!” from the limo roof!

 Amelia Grey (Gloria Skinner): Writing under her real name – Gloria – and as Amelia Grey and Charla Cameron, this sweet Southern belle is highly prolific in the romance world.
 Good thing I did not discover this until after I got home or I would never have had the huevos to wear the badge she lent me to get into the RWA conference on Saturday!

 Beth Cornelison: Newest Casablanca family member having just signed 2 weeks before this event.
 Harlequin writer since 2005.